Texas high school student suspended for dreadlocks, family says - Go Tech Daily

-MONT BELVIEU, Texas – A black Texas high school student will not be allowed to go back to school or attend his graduation ceremony unless he cuts his dreadlocks, his family said.
+MONT BELVIEU, Texas – A Texas high school student, who is African American of Trinidadian descent, will not be allowed to return to school or to attend his graduation ceremony unless he cuts his dreadlocks, said his family.

 Deandre Arnold, a senior at Barbers Hill High School in Mont Belvieu in southeast Texas, has had dreadlocks for years and says it’s part of his identity and culture.
 Deandre’s family is from Trinidad, and he said that the men in his family often pushed their dreadlocks below their waists.